2016 Nobel Prize In Chemistry: Molecular Machines

 Niala: What was Northwestern University Professor Sir Fraser Stoddart’s contribution?

 Christine: In the 1990s, Sir Fraser Stoddart designed a molecular shuttle - it’s made of two molecules - one that’s linear like an axel, and another that is ring shaped.
 They designed these two molecules in such a way that when they mixed them, the axel would thread the ring and create what looks like a dumbell-shaped molecule -- it has two stoppers, one on each side of the axel - and that allows the ring to move from one position to the next along the axel - without sliding off.
 A few years later, in 1994, his team showed that they can use electrical currents to control the movement of that ring.

 Niala: And what kinds of applications has this kind of molecular shuttle been used for since then?

 Christine: Sir Fraser Stoddart and many other chemists around the world have used these - and other - molecular structures as the building blocks for more complex and functional structures.
-For example, Stoddart’s lab developed molecular elevator with a plane that moves up and down - and this is a movement they can control by changing the pH - how acidic or basic the surrounding environment is.
-One of the other Nobel Prize winners, Bernard Feringa in the Netherlands - has created a structure in which one of the rings can rotate up to 12,000 revolutions per second - so you can imagine this could lay the foundation for something like a molecular car.
-And as far as what these kinds of machines can do on a practical level - down the road, researchers hope to be able to use them to do things like carry a cancer drug to a tumor site in someone’s body but not release the drug until it reaches the sight.
+For example, Stoddart’s lab developed a molecular elevator with a plane that moves up and down - and this is a movement they can control by changing the pH - how acidic or basic the surrounding environment is.
+One of the other Nobel Prize winners, Bernard Feringa in the Netherlands, has created a structure in which one of the rings can rotate up to 12,000 revolutions per second - so you can imagine this could lay the foundation for something like a molecular car.
+And as far as what these kinds of machines can do on a practical level - down the road, researchers hope to be able to use them to do things like carry a cancer drug to a tumor site in someone’s body but not release the drug until it reaches the destination.
 They could do that, in theory, if the molecular machine has a light-activated switch that ensures the drug gets administered only where it’s needed.